obsidiandynamics/neli/README.md

 Each process in _P_ continually publishes a message on all partitions in _M_ (each successive message is broadcast a few seconds apart).
 The message has no key or value; the producing process explicitly specifies the partition number for each published message.
 As each process in _P_ publishes a message to _M_, then each partition in the set _M_ is continually subjected to messages from each process.
 Corollary to this, for as long as at least one process in _P_ remains operational, there will be at least one message continually published in each partition in _M_.
 Crucial to the protocol is that no partition may 'dry up'.

 Each process _p_ in _P_ subscribes to _C_ within a common, predefined consumer group.
 As per the broker's partition assignment rules, a partition will be assigned to at most one consumer.
 Multiple partitions may be assigned to a single consumer, and this number may vary slightly from consumer to consumer.
 Note &mdash; this is a fundamental assumption of NELI, requiring a broker that is capable of arbitrating partition assignments.
 This dynamic set _P_ fits the broad definition of dynamic membership as described in Birman [1].
 The term _NELI group_ is used to refer to a set _P_ operating under a distinct consumer group.
-(An alternate consumer group for _P_ implies a completely different NELI group, as partition assignment within the broker is distinct to a consumer group.)
+(An alternate consumer group for _P_ implies a completely different NELI group, as partition assignment within the broker is distinctly bound to a consumer group.)

 The relationship between _P_ and _M_ is depicted in Figure 1.